Back-Country-Buddy/backcountry-buddy-UI/README.md

   </details>

 ### Future Features
 We built this app to scale.
 Now that we have the basic functionality down, there is so much more we can build!
-Here are our top priorities moving forawrd:
+Here are our top priorities moving forward:
 - Expand the "Add Friends" functionality so that they can see and edit tours they've been included on.
 Add the ability to remove someone from a tour, too.
 - Bring in a weather API so a user can see the forecast for their tour location right in the app.
 - Add a field for users to share a link to their GPX track(s) for a given tour.